 The Importance of Continuous Improvement

-By embracing a culture of continuous improvement, the Operations Section Chief can help to ensure that personnel are always prepared to respond to any type of incident.
+By embracing a culture of continuous improvement, the Operations Section Chief can help to check that personnel are always prepared to respond to any type of incident.
 This can lead to safer and more effective incident responses, which can save lives and protect property.

 Conclusion